Terowie, South Australia: Asbestos and water contamination

-For the last 40 years the town has been littered with broken asbestos pieces and has even been referred to as an 'asbestos wasteland'.
+Since the 1970s, the town has been littered with broken asbestos pieces and has even been referred to as an 'asbestos wasteland'.
 The South Australian government owns the land where significant quantities of asbestos has been dumped on the ground, open to the air with no signage fences or other warnings to stop people going near, nor stopping children playing in and around the extremely hazardous material.
 The town also has a significant problem with water quality, with the towns from Terowie to Cockburn on the Barrier Highway receiving water from SA Water containing "unacceptable levels of lead" in the tap water along with water tests commonly showing high levels of e-coli.
 The water, unfit for consumption, costs residents four times more than the uncontaminated water in Adelaide, the water itself is pumped through asbestos pipes from a local dam.
 The supply of contaminated water to residents of Terowie goes against basic international human rights as outlined by the United Nations.